oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/e-lab-four-application-performance-monitoring/apm.md

      ![Database Management Overview](./images/open-traces.png " ")

-4. Select the **Otel-NoMySQLTraceEnabled** query where traces are not enabled.
+4. Select the **Otel-NoMySQLTraceEnabled** query for which the traces are not enabled in the MySQL DB.

      ![Database Management Overview](./images/no-trace-enabled.png " ")